Changing Behavior with Cross-Channel Design

-- Response rates and times via email were poor.
+- Interview response rates were low and response times were high.

-- Scheduling often requires back-and-forth discussion to agree on a time.
+- Scheduling often required back-and-forth to set a time.

 - Candidates often do not show up when scheduled for an interview (common industry problem).